AditiSharma00/JSON-WEB-AUTHENTICATION/README.md

 # JWT-based Authentication and Authorization System

-This project implements a JWT-based authentication and authorization system using Node.js for the backend and Angular/React for the frontend.
+This project implements a JWT-based authentication and authorization system using Node.js for the backend and React for the frontend.
 The system provides secure user authentication and protects routes by requiring a valid authentication token for accessing protected resources.

 ## Features